Starlift: Plot

 United States Air Force flyers Rick Williams and Mike Nolan attempt to meet Nell Wayne, a film star performing in a star-studded musical in San Francisco.
-Rick and Nell were both from the same small town, but had never met.
-Mike attempts to convince both the staff and cast members at the theater that Rick and Nell are best friends and are extremely close.
-Ruth Roman takes pity on them and takes them to meet Nell.
-However, the men first meet with Doris Day and Gordon MacRae, who are rehearsing the song "You're Gonna Lose Your Gal."
+Rick and Nell both hail from Youngstown, Ohio, but they have never met.
+Mike attempts to convince the staff and cast members at the theater that Rick and Nell are close best friends.
+Ruth Roman takes them to meet Nell, but the men first meet with Doris Day and Gordon MacRae.

-When they find that Nell is not there, and that if she were, she would reveal that she did not know the boys, Mike claims that they are both shipping out to the Korean front that night.
-This makes Ruth and Doris feel guilty, and they invite the boys to lunch.
-When Nell does arrive, not knowing him, she attempts to make their visit brief.
-Doris and Ruth had already guessed that the two didn't know each other, but still let him meet Nell.
+When they find that Nell is not there, Mike claims that they are leaving for to the Korean front that night.
+Ruth and Doris feel guilty and they invite the boys to lunch.
+Nell arrives, but not knowing Mike, she attempts to cut the visit short.

-Waiting for Nell had made the boys late for their bus to return to base so Doris, Ruth and Nell offer to drive them back to Travis Air Force base, all the while wearing fur coats and ball gowns for that night's movie premiere.
-Instead of being shipped to the front lines in Korea however, the boys operate routine transport flights to Honolulu, Hawaii.
-While at the base they go to the transport terminal, where many of the soldiers are waiting for their flights to be called.
-Doris gets on stage to dance and sing "'S Wonderful", while Nell and Ruth go out to the runway to kiss Rick goodbye.
-Nell gives Rick a good-luck charm from her charm bracelet.
-As they watch the aircraft take off, their driver, the colonel, suggests that they greet some wounded soldiers at the hospital, where Doris sings a medley of "You Oughta Be in Pictures" and "You Do Something To Me."
+Waiting for Nell caused the boys to miss their bus, so Doris, Ruth and Nell drive them back to Travis Air Force Base.
+However, the boys are not headed for Korea; they instead operate routine transport flights to Honolulu.
+At the transport terminal, many soldiers are waiting for their flights.
+Doris takes the stage to dance to and sing "'S Wonderful", while Nell and Ruth head to the runway to kiss Rick goodbye.
+Nell gives Rick a good-luck charm from her bracelet.
+As they watch the aircraft depart, their driver, a colonel, suggests that they greet wounded soldiers at the hospital, where Doris sings a medley of "You Oughta Be in Pictures" and "You Do Something to Me".

-After making their appearance at the Air Force Base, the three ladies return to San Francisco to perform in the show ("What Is This Thing Called Love?").
-When an aircraft with wounded soldiers arrives with Rick and Mike in it, unwounded, and fresh from Honolulu, Nell is furious for Rick lying to her about going to the Korean front lines.
-However, she keeps up the love act for gossip columnist Louella Parsons which allows the "Operation Starlift" celebrities to perform at Travis Air Force base.
-The next morning they sing and dance while the aircraft leave ("Liza (All the Clouds'll Roll Away)").
+The ladies return to San Francisco to perform.
+When an aircraft with wounded soldiers arrives from Honolulu, with Rick and Mike aboard but uninjured, Nell is furious that Rick had lied about their assignment.
+However, she keeps a positive face for gossip columnist Louella Parsons, and the "Operation Starlift" celebrities perform at the base.
+The next morning, they sing "Liza (All the Clouds'll Roll Away)" and dance while the aircraft leave.